dongheenam/dongheenam.info/content/posts/2021/fractions-in-javascript.md

 ---
 title: "Fractions in JavaScript"
-description: "How to implement fractional arithmetic with JavaScript."
+description: "Does it take more time to teach fractions to JavaScript than to a 12-year-old?"

 date: 2020-12-26 15:10:03.222 +1100